pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 Now, it is obvious that the label positions of Apple Maps and Google Maps are very different.
-One stays in same position and the other hops in each level.
+One stays in the same position and the other hops in each level.
 <br>
 <br>
 I overlapped Apple and Google maps again.<br>
 The two Koreas' label positions are somewhat similar.<br>
-Difference between Apple and Google maps is just linebreak.
+The difference between Apple and Google maps is just linebreak.
 <br>
 <br>
 But, Google and Apple seemed to focus more in Japan,<br>
-Because, JAPAN (in Apple) and Japan (in Google) are in different spots
+Because JAPAN (in Apple) and Japan (in Google) are in different spots
 <br>
 <br>
 In Apple Maps, JAPAN is very closed to Sendai; on the other hand, in Google Maps, Japan stays in Honshu, the main island.